18F/18f.gsa.gov/README.md

 By developing this material in the open, we hope to encourage expert review and contributions from members of the tech community outside of government, furthering our goal of improving how government works through increased civic engagement of tech specialists.
 We hope this material and the means by which it is developed will attract new recruits to government technology positions, but for those who are not inclined to do so, helping cultivate the guides is a potentially high-visibility, high-impact contribution to government work that doesn’t require a major life change.

 The [CODEOWNERS file](.github/CODEOWNERS) keeps track of who is in review & approver roles for content in the guides — if you’re not receiving a timely (within two weeks) review or notice the list is outdated, reach out to 18F’s Outreach coordinator for assistance.
 These reviewers will be automatically tagged appropriately when opening pull requests.
-Read [CONTRIBUTING](CONTRIBUTING.md) for more information.

 Issues opened in this repo are automatically added to the [18F TLC project board](https://github.com/orgs/18F/projects/41/views/1) for prioritization for 18F staff in between projects to work on.